The Sun Archive

 Genuine spiritual intuition, however, is an expanded conscious clairvoyant faculty that is cultivated and developed over time in an informed way.
 It unfolds gradually by degrees and only with great effort.
 Some who consider themselves “mediums” rely on an inherited ability that is a carry-over from prior lifetimes.
 If this faculty is matured to a conscious level, which is to say that one learns how to accurately perceive the source and content of information that is received, it becomes a reliable tool for knowledge and discovery.
 If deliberately sought in a genuine way and in the right spirit, insights regarding karmic histories can be achieved albeit quite gradually and with assistance.

 With regards to the facts of karmic insights, only genuine, trained, and mature spiritual vision reveals those insights after having been reflected upon, and evaluated, for their truthfulness.
 This is the sphere of the spiritual initiate which the author, as a simple seeker and researcher, is not.
 A true karmic study is one of observation; not a hypothesis, deduction, or inference.
 Even if one has spent countless hours upon reflection and observation of events, relationships, and ideas perceived through a genuine and a mature form of intuition, mistakes can still be made.
+Therefore, my egotism will not prevent me from revising findings in the future should the need arise.

 “The genuine reality of an impression arising through true clairvoyance may show in one way or another our relationship to another person on earth.
 However, we must remember that through incorrect clairvoyance many previous incarnations are described, relating us to our close friends and enemies; this is mostly nonsense.
 If the perception you receive is truly genuine, it will show you a relationship to a person whom it is impossible at the time to draw near to.
 These things cannot be applied directly to practical life.”